Yulivu/DA-SA-Group-7/README.md

 This project relies on the following Python libraries: pandas, seaborn, matplotlib, scipy, scikit-learn, and statsmodels.
 You can install these libraries using the following command:

-Copy this command to install the necessary libraries:**
+Copy this command to install the necessary libraries:

-pip install pandas seaborn matplotlib scipy scikit-learn statsmodels
+**pip install pandas seaborn matplotlib scipy scikit-learn statsmodels

 Modify Data File Path